gljk/gljk/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Marko has a PhD in Demography and two Master's degrees, one in Demography and the other in Computing in Social Sciences.
-His research carrier encompasses demography, public health, computational social science, ethics, and philanthropy.
+Marko holds a PhD in Demography, complimented by Master's degrees in both Demography and Computing in Social Sciences.
+His multi-disciplinary research career extends across demography, public health, computational social science, ethics, and philanthropy.

-Marko is a researcher at the Demographic Research Center of The Institute of Social Sciences in Belgrade.
+Currently, he serves as a researcher at the Demographic Research Center, part of The Institute of Social Sciences, Belgrade.

-Marko is an activist and has been part of civil society since high school.
-Marko runs the Data Products and Services department of a regional philanthropy infrastructure nonprofit Catalyst Balkans, working on a wide array of projects, including AI, Research, and CRM integration, all to strengthen the capacity of CSOs through the application of IT, data science, and philanthropy intelligence.
+Marko is not only a researcher but also a committed activist.
+He has been an integral part of civil society since his high school days.
+As the head of the Data Products and Services department at Catalyst Balkans, a regional philanthropy infrastructure nonprofit, Marko undertakes a diverse range of projects.
+These include AI, Research, and CRM integration, all aiming to bolster the capacity of CSOs by leveraging IT, data science, and philanthropy intelligence.